Standard Model: Challenges

-Self-consistency of the Standard Model (currently formulated as a non-abelian gauge theory quantized through path-integrals) has not been mathematically proven.
+Self-consistency of the Standard Model (currently formulated as a non-abelian gauge theory quantized through path-integrals) has not been mathematically proved.
 While regularized versions useful for approximate computations (for example lattice gauge theory) exist, it is not known whether they converge (in the sense of S-matrix elements) in the limit that the regulator is removed.
 A key question related to the consistency is the Yang–Mills existence and mass gap problem.

 Experiments indicate that neutrinos have mass, which the classic Standard Model did not allow.
-To accommodate this finding, the classic Standard Model can be modified to include neutrino mass.
+To accommodate this finding, the classic Standard Model can be modified to include neutrino mass, although it is not obvious exactly how this should be done.

 If one insists on using only Standard Model particles, this can be achieved by adding a non-renormalizable interaction of leptons with the Higgs boson.
 On a fundamental level, such an interaction emerges in the seesaw mechanism where heavy right-handed neutrinos are added to the theory.

 This is natural in the left-right symmetric extension of the Standard Model and in certain grand unified theories.
 As long as new physics appears below or around 1014 GeV, the neutrino masses can be of the right order of magnitude.

 Theoretical and experimental research has attempted to extend the Standard Model into a unified field theory or a theory of everything, a complete theory explaining all physical phenomena including constants.
 Inadequacies of the Standard Model that motivate such research include: